-Should we just get rid of every single electronic toy we own?
+Should we get rid of every toy with batteries?

 I don’t believe in being really strict about rules like this.
 I do suggest, though, that electronic toys have more functions than “push a button for a song.”
 As discussed in yet another article asking if we should be concerned about electronic toys:

 So for example, my 1.5 year old son has a little four wheel “motorbike” that he can scoot around on.
 He loves it, and he spends most of his time with it just scooting around all over our house.
 I try to just switch it off so that the buttons don’t make noise, but he’s clever enough to just turn the switch back on (removing the batteries would be a good option too).